Frequently Asked Questions

 Refer to our Grinder Pump Owners Guide for more information about what not to flush.

-Q: Why is my alarm going off?
+Q: Why is my grinder pump alarm going off?
+What does the red light on a grinder pump mean?

 A: The alarm on your grinder pump station will sound when the wastewater in the tank reaches a certain level.

 - A nuisance alarm may also occur after a power outage.
 This is normal because the water could be above the pump’s alarm level and the pump needs a few minutes to pump down the tank to a normal level.
-If the alarm doesn't turn off, call or service.
+If the alarm doesn't turn off, call for service.

 - An actual alarm will occur if the pump has stopped working and wastewater in the tank rises above the pump's alarm level.
 Discontinue water use to avoid causing a backup or overflow.
 Never silence the alarm and continue using water if your pump is not working; you will cause a backup or overflow and possibly damage the pump.